GatorGlaciology/SGS-topography-parallelization/README.md

 ## Python Script

-This script enables users to generate multiple topogrphic realizations at a specified resolution using subglacial bed-elevation datasets.
+This script enables users to generate multiple topographic realizations at a specified resolution using subglacial bed-elevation datasets.

 ### Files required to execute script: